Thailand

 Conclusion

-The Korat has been described in Thai poetry for six hundred years as a cat of silver beauty and extraordinary fortune.
+The Korat has been described in Thai poetry for six hundred years as a cat of silver beauty and good fortune.
 In person, those descriptions hold.
 The luminous coat, the heart-shaped face, the green eyes — these are not exaggerations.
-And the personality — gentle, loyal, sensitive, and deeply bonded — makes the Korat one of the most genuinely rewarding cats to live with.
+And the personality — gentle, loyal, sensitive, and closely bonded — makes the Korat a rewarding cat to live with.
 It asks for a specific kind of home: calm, consistent, and attentive.
-For the household that can offer that, the Korat returns it many times over, for potentially twenty years.
+A household that can offer that will have a devoted companion for potentially twenty years.

 Key Characteristics